Other cancers linked with the pancreas

 Intra-pancreatic bile duct cancer

-The duodenum is next to the pancreas.
-Cancer of the duodenum (duodenal cancer) causes symptoms similar to pancreatic cancer.
+The duodenum is the first part of the small intestine and is next to the pancreas.
+Duodenal cancer (cancer of the duodenum) causes symptoms similar to pancreatic cancer.
 It can block food moving through the duodenum to the rest of the bowel.
-It can also block the bile duct.
+It can also block the bile duct, causing jaundice.

 Sometimes duodenal cancer can be removed without removing the pancreas.
-But often, if surgery is possible, the head of the pancreas is also removed.
-This is a Whipple’s operation, which is a treatment option for early pancreatic cancer.
+But if surgery is possible, the head of the pancreas is often also removed.
+This is a Whipple’s operation, which is used to treat operable pancreatic cancer.

 Lymphoma of the pancreas